brijeshiitg/Pytorch-implementation-of-SRNet/README.md

 Graph of training, validation and testing accuracies is also given for reference.

-The model is trained and tested on DGX-1 with 32GB GPU.
+The model is trained and tested on Tesla V-100-DGX with 32GB GPU.

 I acknowledge the Department of Biotechnology, Govt. of India for the financial support for the project BT/COE/34/SP28408/2018.